Bar Stool Height Calculator - A Bar Stool Buying Guide

 The standard height countertop for most domestic kitchens is 90cm.
 Look to pair with stools that are no less than 15cm and no more than 25cm from the top of the stool to the underside of the counter.

-For instance, a 90cm high counter (underside) will pair well with stools that measure in between 65cm and 75cm in height.
+For instance, the correct bar stool height for a 90cm counter would measure in between 65cm and 75cm in height.

 Bar stool spacing dimensions

 Before you make your purchase, you should pay a mind to the correct spacing of your bar stools to prevent them from looking too overcrowded or too sparse.
 Moreover, bar stools positioned too closely together will mean you feel claustrophobic at the dinner table as well.

 Space your bar stools 15cm apart as a minimum and no more than 40cm to achieve the optimum aesthetic and comfort.

 Backless or backrest bar stools – which should you choose?

 Whether you’re relaxing with the family around the kitchen breakfast bar or catching up with emails whilst perched aside the kitchen counter, your kitchen stools should be there to keep you comfortable during prolonged periods of use.